mavericksxx/beyondpixels/README.md

-Here’s the README.md in proper markdown format for easy copying:

 AI Text-to-Image Generator Web App

 This is a web application that generates images from textual descriptions using Hugging Face’s inference API.
 Simply input a text description, and the app will use AI to create a corresponding image.